Oka Crisis: Intervention by the armed forces

-General John de Chastelain, Chief of the Defence Staff, placed Quebec-based troops in support of the provincial authorities; 2,500 regular and reserve troops from 34 and 35 Canadian Brigade Groups and 5 Canadian Mechanized Brigade Group were put on notice.
+General John de Chastelain, Chief of the Defence Staff, placed Quebec-based troops in support of the provincial authorities; 2,500 regular and reserve troops were put on notice.
 On August 20, a company of the Royal 22e Régiment, known colloquially in English as the "Van Doos", led by Major Alain Tremblay, took over three barricades and arrived at the final blockade leading to the disputed area.
 There, they reduced the stretch of no man's land, originally implemented by the SQ before the barricade at the Pines, from 1.5 kilometres to 5 metres.
 Additional troops and mechanized equipment mobilized at staging areas around Montreal, while reconnaissance aircraft flew air photo missions over Mohawk territory to gather intelligence.
 On August 29, the Mohawks at the Mercier Bridge negotiated an end to their protest blockade with Lieutenant-Colonel Robin Gagnon, the "Van Doos" commander who had been responsible for the south shore of the St. Lawrence River during the crisis.

 While the Warriors at Kahnawáːke had reached an agreement with government officials and had begun dismantling their barricades, Kanehsatàːke was now more vulnerable and isolated.
 Though the land dispute which had led to the crisis was resolved in principle, since the federal government had secured the purchase of the land from the developers and the town of Oka, it had yet to transfer the land title into Mohawk hands.
 Furthermore, the protesters at Kanehsatàːke were still waiting on safety guarantees for themselves and their allies before risking giving up their last bargaining chips.
 Nonetheless, Bourassa announced that negotiations were over and demanded that international observers leave.
 They reluctantly submitted to his request, and were replaced by local church and human rights observers.
 Multiple parallel and sometimes secret talks were held, unbeknownst to many of the parties involved.
 With the bridge no longer occupied and Kahnawáːke essentially neutralized, the armed forces entered Kanehsatàːke on September 1.
 They dismantled the last barricade on Highway 344 on September 2.
 The next day, only 24 Warriors were left defending a territory of only a few hundred meters and were surrounded by ravines, the lake, over 400 soldiers with machine guns, armoured vehicles and helicopters.
-They were sheltered in a treament centre, at the top of a hill, with dormitories, a kitchen, food reserves, and communication equipment.
+They were sheltered in a treatment centre, at the top of a hill, with dormitories, a kitchen, food reserves, and communication equipment.
 What followed was the last leg of a prolonged siege.

 By September 6, the Mercier Bridge was functional again.
-Journalists were forbidden from approaching the Warrior stronghold and the army cut all cellphone service to the treatment centre.
+Journalists were forbidden from approaching the Warrior stronghold and the armed forces cut all cellphone service to the treatment centre.
 Anyone who left the compound was arrested, including legal counsel Stanley Cohen.